 With SLX, the interaction of tasks and runnables can be revealed as well as the program flow and data dependencies.
 Additionally, beneficial opportunities for parallelization are disclosed.
 Based on this information, parallelization of runnable implementation as well as runnable to task mapping and scheduling can be optimized.

-To increase safety and efficiency, today’s aircrafts are becoming increasingly intelligent – if manned or unmanned.
+To increase safety and efficiency, today’s aircrafts are becoming increasingly intelligent – whether manned or unmanned.
 Several data inputs from communication systems and on-board sensors are being processed in real-time.
 But the implementation of these navigation algorithms in a safety critical environment is still a challenge.
-With SLX, software implementers can meet these challenging system requirements as to its state-of-the-art compiler technology and performance estimation capabilities.
+With SLX, software professionals can meet these challenging system requirements due to its state-of-the-art compiler technology and performance estimation capabilities.